Figure 1: Surface Acoustic Wave (SAW) Device

 |Figure 2: Plot of maximum frequency as a function of temperature for five discrete frequencies (there are numerous devices tested at each frequency).
 Note that while the y-intercept is different on several of the devices, the slope is consistent to within ±5% implying that a single point calibration is all that is needed for the devices.|

-For additional information or questions, please email us at Technology & Microsystems Applications.
+For additional information or questions, please email us at Technology and Microsystems Applications.